Wild Rice has a bold, dark color and a slender, elongated shape – and like all grains, it can also be ground into flour.

 Scarified Wild Rice

-Sacrified wild rice has hairline scratches on the bran layer.
-These scratches are the result of the scarification process, which allows the rice to absorb water faster and thereby reduce the cooking time.
-Scarified Rice is also divided into Grade A, Grade B, and Grade C, but this time the grades are determined by cooking time:
+Scarified wild rice has hairline scratches on the bran layer.
+These scratches are the result of an abrasive process, which allows the rice to absorb liquid faster and thereby reduce the cooking time from 50-55 minutes to 25-30 minutes depending on level of scarification.
+Both Grade and Grade B may be commercially available as scarified product.

 GV_LargeSmallBrokens.gif